top of page

 If you’re considering this strategy, it’s important to know what most Australian lenders expect from a guarantor:

-• They don’t need to own their property outright – A mortgage is fine, as long as there’s enough usable equity to cover the guarantee.
+• They don’t need to own their property outright – A mortgage is acceptable, as long as there’s enough usable equity to cover the guarantee.

 • They must own property in Australia – Most lenders require the guarantor to be an Australian citizen or permanent resident with property in Australia.
 Overseas-based guarantors are rarely accepted.